 Walking or jogging around the perimeter is a great way to see the lake.
 It’s only 5km, so, if walking, will take about 1 hour.

 It is 2.7km to the lake from Húsavík.
 To get there, turn off the main road, up Garðarsbraut, past the bakery.
 Then, take the left before the Árból guesthouse, on to the road, Ásgarðsvegur.
-This turns into gravel shortly after, but is suitable for all types of vehicle.
+This turns into gravel shortly after, depending on the recent condition, it may not be suitable for all vehicles.

 Route map for driving from Húsavík